Skip to main content

 1. Full Form of COMPUTER

-Although the term COMPUTER is not originally an acronym, a popular backronym often cited is:
+Although the term COMPUTER is not originally an acronym, a popular educational backronym often cited is:

 • Common